yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 ### Database Admin Credentials

 The admin credentials are required to connect to the YugabyteDB database that is installed on the cluster.
-(You can [add additional users](../../cloud-secure-clusters/add-users/) once the cluster is provisioned.)
+(You can [add additional users](../../cloud-secure-clusters/add-users/) after the cluster is provisioned.)

 ![Add Cluster Wizard - Admin Settings](/images/yb-cloud/cloud-addcluster-admin.png)